What is API Security?

 Akto API Security Solution

-Akto offers a comprehensive platform designed to safeguard APIs throughout their lifecycle.
-Integrating advanced security protocols, Akto ensures that the APIs remain resilient against evolving threats.
+Akto offers a holistic platform designed to protect APIs throughout their lifecycle.
+It integrates advanced security protocols into the APIs so that they remain resilient to evolving threats.

 Key Features